 A healthy immune system means you’re better able to ward off many diseases and yogurt can be one food that helps.

-A University of California study found that by eating two cups of yogurt a day, you increase an important immune system substance called gamma-interferon which is critical for innate and adaptive immunity against viral and some bacterial infections
+A University of California study found that by eating two cups of yogurt a day, you increase an important immune system substances which are critical for innate and adaptive immunity against viral and some bacterial infections